Beethoven's compositional method: Symphony No. 6

-The primary sketchbook for Beethoven's symphony reveals that the first movement was most likely composed loosely from start to finish.
+The primary sketchbook for Beethoven's Symphony No. 6 (Pastoral) reveals that the first movement was most likely composed loosely from start to finish.
 The piece's physical order in the sketchbook matches its chronological order.
 The sketches also suggest that Beethoven struggled immensely with the retransition and the coda sections.
 The retransition section for example, has at least fourteen distinct drafts.
 This amount of drafts not only suggests to scholars that these sections troubled Beethoven, but it also allows scholars to track the changes made and draw conclusions as to why they were made.
 The sketches show how Beethoven was struggling to decide whether a particular sequence should resolve to the tonic for a powerful resolution or move to the sub-dominant for a less impactful tonic arrival.
 The sketches suggest that Beethoven wrote both endings to the section, compared them, and then chose what he felt was the right resolution.